alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 In [my previous post](/2025/bookmarks-static-site/), I described how I've created a static website for all my bookmarks.
 A key part of this setup is that I have a local copy of every page that I've bookmarked.

-My bookmarks are the links I really care about, so I want to keep my own copy that’s protected from deletion -- websites can easily break or go offline.
+My bookmarks are the links I really care about, so I want to keep my own copy that’s protected from deletion or loss -- websites can easily break or go offline.
-I want my own copy, saved locally, which I can know is safe.
+I want my own copy, saved locally, which I know is safe.
-I don't want to rely on a page being archived by a third-party service like Pinboard or the Wayback Machine.
+I don't want to rely on a page being archived by an online service like Pinboard or the Wayback Machine.

-In this second post, I'll talk about how I created a local copy of every link I've bookmarked, the tools I chose, and how I ensured the quality of my archive.
+In this second post, I'll talk about how I created a local copy of every link I've bookmarked, why I chose a manual approach, and how I created and ensured the quality of my archive.

 <blockquote class="toc">
   <p>This article is the second in a four part bookmarking mini-series:</p>